shamantechnology/.github/profile/README.md

 ## Who

-We're Shaman Technology, LLC, a pioneering Software and Computer Engineering company based in Fairbanks, Alaska, USA.
+Shaman Technology, LLC is a Software and Computer Engineering firm based in Fairbanks, Alaska.
+We build custom solutions across a wide range of domains—from distributed AI systems and compiler toolchains to games and creative tech.

-Our company ethos draws inspiration from Shamanism—emphasizing meditation and foresight.
-These guiding principles enable us to craft cutting-edge software and hardware that position us at the forefront of technological advancements.
-Leveraging state-of-the-art tools, our dedicated team develops efficient solutions that harness the power of the latest technology.
-Join us on our journey as we lead the way in innovation and strive for excellence.

 <!--